den-materials/sql-intro/readme.md

 ## Independent Practice

-There's _no way_ you're going to remember the exact syntax of everything we just did, but let's practice a habit you should have been doing since week 1: finding and reading documentation.
-Checkout [this PostgreSQL tutorial](http://www.tutorialspoint.com/postgresql/) and using the same database and datatable of users, get through a many of these SQL challenges as possible in the next 15 minutes:
+There's _no way_ you're going to remember the exact syntax of everything we just did, but let's practice a habit we have been preaching since week 1: finding and reading documentation.
+Checkout [this PostgreSQL tutorial](http://www.tutorialspoint.com/postgresql/) and using the same database and datatable of users, get through as many of these SQL challenges as possible in the next 15 minutes:

 - Insert five more students:
   - Nancy Gong is 40 and lives at 200 Horton Ave., Lynbrook, NY